Afong Moy: Early years and fame

-On 6 November 1834, Moy gave her first performance at an exhibition hall at No. 8 Park Palace, and advertisements of her performance soon began to appear in local newspapers.
+On November 6, 1834, Moy gave her first performance at an exhibition hall at No. 8 Park Palace, and advertisements of her performance soon began to appear in local newspapers.
 These advertisements described Moy as 19 years of age, 4 feet 10 inches in height, "dressed in her national costume", with feet that were "but four inches in length".
 One paper advertised Moy as a Chinese lady "in native costume who showed New York belles how different ladies could look in widely separated regions".
-From 10 November onwards, Moy was exhibited to the general public between 10 AM and 2 PM, and then again from 5 PM to 9 PM, for the price of 50 cents.
+From November 10 onwards, Moy was exhibited to the general public between 10 am and 2 pm, and then again from 5 pm to 9 pm, for the price of 50 cents.
 She would sit upon a throne of "rich and costly materials" in a Chinese setting, the centerpiece of a room of Chinese furnishings, handicrafts, and decorative objects.
 On stage, she would use chopsticks, explain Chinese social practices, and sing traditional Chinese songs.
 She would sometimes display her bound feet by elevating them on a cushion or walking around the room.
 She performed at various venues in 1834, including the American Museum, Peale's Museum, and the Brooklyn Institute.

-Evidence suggests that Afong Moy's opinions were respected in her exhibitions, and that Moy had the agency to reject audience requests.
+Evidence suggests that Moy's opinions were respected in her exhibitions, and that Moy had the agency to reject audience requests.

 As her exhibition in New York gained fame, Moy embarked on a trip across the United States, visiting major cities including New Haven, Philadelphia, Washington, Baltimore, Richmond, Norfolk, Charleston, New Orleans, and Boston.
 In March 1835, she performed in Washington for an entire month, where her exhibition was hailed as an "unprecedented novelty".
 In Washington, Moy met U.S. President Andrew Jackson in early March.
-The New York firm Risso and Browne even published a lithograph of her, titled "The Chinese Lady".
+The New York firm Risso and Browne published a lithograph of her, titled "The Chinese Lady".

 In 1836, an advertisement in The Evening Post said that Moy had visited "nearly every City in the Union" and was returning to New York to "say farewell" before returning to China.
 By this point she could speak some English.
 An advertisement in The Pittsburgh Gazette said that she intended to return to China soon on the Mary Ballard.
-But in December she was still in the United States; supposedly she had not been able to find a ship back to China, but more likely the claimed plans for departure were just an advertising tactic to increase ticket sales.
+But in December, she was still in the United States; supposedly she had not been able to find a ship back to China, but more likely the claimed plans for departure were just an advertising tactic to increase ticket sales.
 She reappeared in New York in April 1837, as advertised in The Long-Island Star, which said again that she planned to return to China soon.
 She is not mentioned again until the following year.